Anupamsingh12/mood-player/README.md

-here We have used tkinter for our interface design..since it was a basic one however the accuracy is not too much since our training dataset image was small.. but can be incresed and can be made more accurate
+here We have used tkinter for our interface design..since it was a basic one however the accuracy is not too much since our training dataset image was small.. but can be incresed and made more accurate

+keep the files as it is
+create one model folder and place your own trainned model inside the directory and run final.py